Some Characterizations Of Mixed Renewal Processes: Introduction

 Mixed renewal processes (MRPs for short) may serve as a source of challenging theoretical problems, since they are generalizations of mixed Poisson processes (MPPs for short) and closely connected with the concept of exchangeable stochastic processes (cf. e.g. \cite{hu}), as well as a useful tool for modelling real life situations, such as those emerging in actuarial practice (cf. e.g. \cite{se}, pages 164-165).

-In Section \ref{char} we introduce a new (to the best of our knowledge) definition of MRPs (see Definition \ref{rd}) being in line with that of MPPs with parameter $\vT$.
+In Section \ref{char} we introduce a new definition of MRPs (see Definition \ref{rd}) being in line with that of MPPs with parameter $\vT$.
 Such a definition seems to be a proper one as it involves explicitly the structural parameter $\vT$, which is usually essential in the study of risk-theoretical problems.
 Since conditioning is involved in this definition of MRPs, it seems to be natural to ask about the structural role of disintegrations in this field.
 For this reason, we recall the definitions of different types of disintegrations (see Definitions \ref{rcp}) and provide some characterizations of MRPs via disintegrations (see Proposition \ref{31} and Corollary \ref{25p}).
 By means of these disintegration results we can reduce MRPs to ordinary renewal processes for the disintegrating probability measures, showing in this way that Definition \ref{rd} is the natural one for MRPs.
-On this basis we obtain some new necessary and sufficient conditions for the exchangeability of the associated claim interarrival processes (see Theorem \ref{9}, $(i)$ to $(iii)$).
-Furthermore, in Theorem \ref{19} we extend a basic result of our previous work \cite{lm1v}.
+Furthermore, we prove a characterization of conditionally independent and conditionally independent and identically distributed (conditionally i.i.d. for short) families of measurable maps (see Proposition \ref{nid0}), implying an extension (see Theorem \ref{19}) of a basic result, i.e. of Proposition 4.4 of our previous work \cite{lm1v}.

 The second definition of MRPs investigated in this paper is due to Huang \cite{hu}, see Definition \ref{hua}.
-In Section \ref{exch}, we first give some characterizations of exchangeability in terms of different types of disintegrations, extending de Finetti's Theorem to families of measurable maps taking values in an arbitrary measurable space $(\vY,T)$, without any topological assumption neither for the underlying probability space nor for the space $(\vY,T)$, see Theorem \alt{\ref{21}}.
-As a consequence, some further characterizations of MRPs in terms of exchangeability and of disintegrations are deduced (see Theorem \ref{9}, $(iii)$ to $(vi)$).
+In Section \ref{exch}, we first obtain, by an application of Proposition \ref{nid0}, some characterizations of exchangeability in terms of different types of disintegrations, see Theorem \ref{21}.
+As a consequence, some further characterizations of MRPs in terms of exchangeability and of disintegrations are deduced (see Theorem \ref{9}).
 Theorem \ref{9} provides amongst others a detailed discussion of the relation between the two definitions of MRPs and shows that in most cases appearing in applications both definitions coincide.